Hōjō Tokimasa: Background

 The Hōjō clan is alleged to have been descended from the Taira clan.
-The Hōjō clan based themselves in a northern part of the Izu Province, which was in the east and quite far away from the center of power in Kyoto.
+The Hōjō clan based themselves in a northern part of the Izu Province, which was in the east (Kanto region) and quite far away from the imperial center of power in Kyoto.

 Early life

 Not much is known about Hōjō Tokimasa's early life prior to Minamoto no Yoritomo's arrival in Izu.
 There is no information about his parents and early childhood, mainly because culture was not concentrated in Izu, but rather in Kyoto.
-Tokimasa was born in 1138 into the influential Hōjō clan in the province of Izu.
+Tokimasa was born in 1138 into the influential local magnate Hōjō clan in the province of Izu.
 It is believed that his father was either Hōjō Tokikata or Hōjō Tokikane.

-Tokimasa, as the head of the Hōjō clan, chose to stay out of the civil strife engulfing western Japan based on court succession disputes between the Cloistered Emperor Toba, his son Cloistered Emperor Go-Shirakawa, and Emperor Sutoku--who would be deposed in the fallout of the Hogen Rebellion.
+Tokimasa, as the head of the Hōjō clan, chose to stay out of the civil strife engulfing western Japan based on court succession disputes between the Cloistered Emperor Toba, his son Cloistered Emperor Go-Shirakawa, and Emperor Sutoku--who would be deposed in the fallout of the Hōgen Rebellion.
 This also facilitated the rivalry between the Minamoto clan under Minamoto no Yoshitomo and the Taira clan under Taira no Kiyomori.

 These two disturbances, known as the Hōgen Rebellion and Heiji Rebellion, ended in a Taira victory and the rule of the Cloistered Emperors Toba and Go-Shirakawa.
-Minamoto no Yoshitomo of the Minamoto clan was executed in 1160; all but three of his sons also executed, and his daughters sent to convents.
-Of the three sons that were spared, Minamoto no Yoshitsune and Minamoto no Noriyori were sent to monasteries, while his eldest son, Minamoto no Yoritomo, only 13 years old, was exiled to Tokimasa's domain of Izu.
+Minamoto no Yoshitomo of the Minamoto clan was executed in 1160; all but three of his sons were also executed, and his daughters sent to convents.
+Of the three sons that were spared, Minamoto no Yoshitsune and Minamoto no Noriyori were sent to Buddhist monasteries, while his eldest son, Minamoto no Yoritomo, only 13 years old, was exiled to Tokimasa's domain of Izu.